Monica Macansantos

 PhD awarded 2018

+Author and PhD Monica Macansantos.
+(Photo by Sara McNeilly Ammon.)
 Monica Macansantos was born and raised in the Philippines, and was a James A. Michener Fellow for Writing at the University of Texas at Austin, where she earned her MFA in Fiction and Poetry in 2013.
-She is the author of the forthcoming essay collection, Returning to My Father's Kitchen, to be published by Northwestern University Press/Curbstone Books, and the story collection, Love and Other Rituals.
+She is the author of the essay collection, Returning to My Father's Kitchen, forthcoming from Northwestern University Press/Curbstone Books in May 2025, and the story collection, Love and Other Rituals.
 Her work has appeared in Colorado Review, The Hopkins Review, Bennington Review, Literary Hub, Electric Literature, and The Pantograph Punch, among other places.
 Her work has been supported with fellowships from artists' residency programs such as Hedgebrook, the Kimmel Harding Nelson Center for the Arts, the I-Park Foundation, Storyknife Writers Retreat, and Monson Arts, as well as with a Love of Learning Award from the Honor Society of Phi Kappa Phi.
 Her nonfiction has also been four times recognised as Notable in the Best American Essays 2016, 2021, 2022, and 2023.
 She is a regular book reviewer for the Colorado Review website.

 In 2024 she was awarded the Shearing Fellowship at the Black Mountain Institute, housed in the University of Nevada Las Vegas, to join them for one academic year beginning in late August.